EMBL-EBI-TSI/cpa-instance/README.md

 ### Configuration example

 Note: most of this values are specific for each cloud provider and in many cases specific for your environment inside the cloud provider himself.
-The `disk_image` in AWS is referred to the [`AMI`](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) value, which is also different, for the same Image, in every AWS region.
+The `disk_image_name` in AWS is referred to the [`AMI`](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) value, which is also different, for the same Image, in every AWS region.

 #### Inputs